AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def __init__()
 ```

-constructor reacotme class, there are not parameters, while getting constructed obtains the latest information from the api
+constructor reactome class, there are no parameters, while getting constructed obtains the latest information from the api

 <a id="reactome.Reactome.search"></a>